 The combination of performance in the field alongside value for money and practical considerations around assembly and packing are hallmarks of MSR’s tents and the Hubba Hubba NX is undoubtedly one of the best in class tents out there when it comes to achieving the combination of these elements.

 The packing and carrying design considerations of this tent are great examples of this principle in action.

 When you need to break camp and get moving again quickly, the ability to both disassemble and pack up a survival tent effortlessly is crucial.
 With this is mind, one of our absolute favorite features of the Hubba Hubba NX is the packing system which uses a wide-mouth stuff sack alongside compression straps to bring the packed footprint of this survival tent down to an amazing 18″ x 6″ in rapid time.

-What this means in practice of course, is that not only is the MSR easy to break down when you need to leave, but it’s also ideally suited as the shelter element of a comprehensive bug out backpack loadout where breakdown speed and packed weight are crucial considerations.
+What this means in practice of course, is that not only is the MSR easy to break down when you need to leave in hurry, but it’s also ideally suited as the shelter element of a comprehensive bug out backpack or vehicle loadout where breakdown speed, packed weight, and physical packing footprint are crucial considerations to ensuring minimal headaches.